-Texas A&M AgriLife College Priorities
+Texas A&M College of Agriculture and Life Sciences and AgriLife College and Department Priorities

 Retain and Recruit World-Class Faculty ($50 million)

-Reaching Every Texan through COALS
+Reaching Every Texan through The College (College and Department)

 Texas A&M College of Agriculture and Life Sciences Academies Scholarships ($10 million)